telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 By default, paging, sorting, filtering and grouping initiate the making of Ajax requests.
 The `ToDataSourceResult` extension method processes the data source server-side.
 To prevent this, call the `ServerOperation` method and pass `false` as the argument.

-The example below demonstrates how to perform paging, sorting, filtering, and grouping in memory.
+The following example demonstrates how to perform paging, sorting, filtering, and grouping in memory.

 ###### Example